mzohaibnasir/cloud-GenAI/03_AWS/1_AWS Cloud Technical Essentials/README.md

 5. Security groups: Control inbound and outbound traffic at the instance level
 6. Network ACLs: Control inbound and outbound traffic at the subnet level
 7. Supports multiple IP addresses: Including IPv4 and IPv6

+#### To create a VPC, you have to declare two specific settings.

+1. Region you are selecting
+2. IP range for VPC in form of CIDR notation.